Department of Geology

 --Anne Lagomarcino (M.S.
 2011) studied species-area relationships among Cretaceous biotas worldwide, with a special emphasis on differences between epicontinental seas and open-ocean facing settings.

 --Sarah Kolbe (Ph.D.
-2012) investigated regional, present-day variations in the distributions and abundances of plant species, including invasives, in association with the urban-to-wildland gradient in southwestern Ohio and their relationships to a range of possible anthropogenic effects.
+2012) investigated regional, present-day variations in the distributions and abundances of plant species along an urban-to-wildland gradient in southwestern Ohio and their relationships to anthropogenic effects.

 --Andrew Zaffos (Ph.D.
-2014) calibrated the relationship between biotic turnover and the structure of faunal gradients at multiple hierarchical scales in space and time, including the Middle Devonian of the Appalachian Basin and the Cenozoic global latitudinal diversity gradient .
+2014) calibrated the relationship between biotic turnover and the structure of faunal gradients at multiple scales in space and time, including the Middle Devonian of the Appalachian Basin and the Cenozoic global latitudinal diversity gradient.

 --Kelsey Feser (Ph.D.
 2015) diagnosed the impact of recent environmental changes on living and subfossil molluscan assemblages in seagrass beds at several localities arrayed around the island of St. Croix, U.S. Virgin Islands.

 --Gary Motz (Ph.D. in progress) is studying the role of escalation in directly mediating major increases observed in taxonomic diversity among venerid bivalves throughout the Cenozoic, with a focus on the Miocene.